chill4Eng2Dev/IntroToJava/README.md

 **IDE:** jGRASP or BlueJ depending on modules needed.
 I am using these IDE's to force me into writing every bit of code without assistance.

+**Documentation:** My documentation methodology is based on the idea of having a complete problem within one file/folder (if possible).
+For example, I will retype the problem statement, the sample runs, and my thought process in the comments.
+In the same file (when applicable) I will show my solution.
+In addition, if there are visual aids such as Figures that must be referenced to expand an idea or that my output is to match, I will provide snap shots of these items within the exercise folder.
+Lastly, as I progress throughout this book, I may notice a code style I prefer and adjust old files to match the newly prefered style for consistency.

 ## Table of Contents and Exercise Solution Summary

 | Chapter and Title | Number of Exercise Problems | Completed Exercise Problems |     Status     |